craig-davis/craig-davis.github.io/_posts/2019-01-19-Jeep-XJ-Rear-Quarter-Panel-Patching.markdown

     imglink: /img/posts/xj-quarter-panels/DSC_0864.JPG
     caption: I like the plastic with pre-applied tape.
     instruction: |
         POR15 will stain EVERYTHING.
-Use glove, long sleeves, and keep it of anything you don't want black forever.
+Use gloves, long sleeves, and keep it off anything you don't want black forever.
 If you do get some on your skin, I've found that rubbing alcohol will remove it as long as you get it before it dries.
 I applied the POR15 with an acid brush.
 They are cheap and disposable.

   - title: Apply the POR15 and the fiberglass
     img: /img/posts/xj-quarter-panels/DSC_0865.JPG